hmbotelho/FIS_analysis/README.md

 13. Several images should be tested and inspected prior to running the batch analysis mode to ensure that the selected analysis settings are suitable for the entire dataset.

+14. The Log window can be saved (`File > Save As...`) to automatically load the displayed settings in the batch analysis mode.

 #### <a name="analysis-imageanalysis-IJ-batchmode">4.4.2.2.
 Batch analysis mode</a>